tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/03_basic_syntax.md

         }
     });

-The `Comparator` instance here is a an abstract piece of the functionality; it means nothing on its only when it's used by the sort method that it has purpose.
+The `Comparator` instance here is a an abstract piece of the functionality; it means nothing on its own; it's only when it's used by the sort method that it has purpose.

 Using Java's new syntax, you can replace this with a lambda which looks like this